Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Numerical validation of the linearized approximation

 Moving on to $\varepsilon_n\{2\}$ (middle panels of Fig.~\ref{fig:2}), the linearized formula is essentially exact for collisions of spherical ions with $\beta_2=\beta_3=0$, which strongly motivates its use.
 The large increase of $\varepsilon_2\{2\}$ ($\varepsilon_3\{2\}$) due to $\beta_2=0.5$ ($\beta_3=0.5$), expected from the parametric relation $\varepsilon_n\{2\}^2 = c_0 + c_1 \beta_n^2$ \cite{Giacalone:2018apa,Giacalone:2021udy,Jia:2021tzt}, is precisely captured by the variation in the integral of $C_2({\bf x}, {\bf y})$.
 The linearized formula lies within 10\% of the exact result when $\varepsilon_n\{2\}$ is of order 0.3, in agreement with previous studies within independent-source models \cite{Gronqvist:2016hym}.
 I find in addition that the expected independence of $\varepsilon_n\{2\}$ on the value of $\gamma$ is verified by the estimate of Eq.~(\ref{eq:epsnC2}).

-It is thus the first time the impact of nuclear deformation on rms anisotropies is observed in the context of these perturbative calculations.
-This result demonstrates somewhat indirectly that in the mean field picture of a deformed nucleus randomly oriented in space it is indeed the two-nucleon density that carries information about the quadrupole and the octupole deformations.
-Moreover, it can help us improve our understanding of the implementation of octupole-deformed nuclei, such as $^{96}$Zr \cite{STAR:2021mii,Zhang:2021kxj}.
-For large nuclei one takes a deformed one-body density from mean field calculations and use it for the independent nucleon sampling \cite{Ryssens:2023fkv}.
-However, this prescription works only when deformations are \textit{static}.
-On the other hand, there is no rigorous prescription related to the implementation of \textit{dynamical} deformations such as the quadrupole and octupole deformations of $^{96}$Zr \cite{Rong:2022qez}.

-The literature suggests the following \cite{Bally:2021qys,Bally:2023dxi} in the theoretical framework of energy-density functional theory and the Projected Generator Coordinate Method (PGCM) \cite{Bender:2003jk}.
-After the symmetry restoration and the mixing of states, one can extract in some way the most \textit{important} deformed point contributing to the correlated PGCM ground-state wave function.
+This demonstrates the impact of nuclear deformations on rms anisotropies in the context of the perturbative calculations.
+These results can lead to a better understanding of the implementation of nuclear structure in high-energy collisions.
+In the current modeling, for large nuclei one takes a deformed one-body density from a mean field calculation and uses it for the independent sampling of nucleon coordinates \cite{Ryssens:2023fkv}, as done in the present numerical study.
+If one could verify that the random rotation of an intrinsic shape leads to an appropriate description of the two-body density of the nuclear system, one could then conclude that the current use of the results of mean-field calculations in hydrodynamic simulations is justified.
+This is particularly relevant for octupole-deformed nuclei, such as $^{96}$Zr \cite{STAR:2021mii,Zhang:2021kxj}, whose deformation emerges from correlations on top of the mean field picture \cite{Rong:2022qez}.
+For such type of deformations, the literature suggests the following \cite{Bally:2021qys,Bally:2023dxi} in the theoretical framework of energy-density functional theory and the Projected Generator Coordinate Method (PGCM) \cite{Bender:2003jk}.
+After the symmetry restoration and the mixing of states, one can identify the most \textit{important} deformed point contributing to the correlated PGCM ground state.
 Then, one can use that information and determine a mean-field state in a Hartree-Fock-Bogoliubov calculation with deformations constrained to that point.
-The one-body density associated with the resulting state thus knows about the dynamical deformation of the system, and can be used as a randomly-oriented density of independent nucleons.
-While reasonable, there is no rigorous justification for such a prescription.
-One possibility is, then, to compute the one- and the two-body densities of the PGCM wave function, inject into the formulas of this paper and see if the resulting $\varepsilon_n\{2\}$ matches that obtained from the randomly-oriented deformed shape.
-This would justify the current implementation of dynamical deformations in high-energy collisions.
+The one-body density associated with the resulting state can subsequently be used as a randomly-oriented density of independent nucleons.
+To somehow validate this prescription, one possibility is thus to compute the one- and the two-body densities of the correlated PGCM wave function, inject into the formulas of this paper and see if the resulting $\varepsilon_n\{2\}$ matches that obtained from the randomly-oriented shape at the relevant deformed point.
+This would help motivate the current implementation of dynamical deformations in high-energy collisions.

 I move to the lower panels of Fig.~\ref{fig:2}.
 For collisions of spherical nuclei, the exact results are

 while the perturbative expressions lead to